azdavis/millet/docs/manual.md

 - If the value is a `value`, the value is used unchanged.
 - If it is a `path`, then the value is expanded into a full path relative to the `millet.toml` file.
+- If it is a `workspace-path`, then the value is expanded into a full path relative to the workspace root group file (of which there may be many, because `workspace.root` can be a glob).

 #### `diagnostics`